eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

     However, it is important to mention that the ROS 2 topics relayed by the DDS Router can be filtered by configuring the ``allowlist`` and ``blocklist``.
     If this is the case please refer to the `DDS Router documentation <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/configuration.html#topic-filtering>`_ for information on how to do this.

-The following figure summarizes the deployment on the edge.
+The following figure summarizes the deployment on the edge 1.

 .. figure:: /rst/figures/tutorials/cloud/edge_1_repeater_deployment.png
    :align: center